-John Battaglino just wrapped his fourth season as UAlbany's head women's lacrosse coach in 2015.
-He has guided UAlbany to five consecutive America East title game appearances, as well as back-to-back America East Conference championships in 2011 & 2012, and three NCAA Tournament berths.
+John Battaglino enters his seventh season as UAlbany's head women's lacrosse coach in 2017.
+He has guided UAlbany to six consecutive America East title game appearances, as well as back-to-back America East Conference championships in 2011 & 2012 plus three NCAA Tournament berths.

 Battaglino capped a historic 2015 season with the first all-time UAlbany NCAA postseason at-large bid with a 14-5 overall record.
 Despite falling to Stony Brook in the America East final, the Danes were picked for an at-large spot in the Syracuse regional, facing No. 15/14 Penn in the NCAA First Round at SU Soccer Stadium.
 The Purple & Gold went an all-time program best 9-0 at home on John Fallon Field, including a 7-4 win over No. 20 UMass on March 19.
 For the second consecutive year, UAlbany finished the season ranked top-10 in scoring offense and top-5 in scoring defense and scoring margin.
 The Danes were nationally ranked by the IWLCA and Inside Lacrosse for seven consecutive weeks, finishing the season at No. 19.